Cyanox62/CustomAnnouncements/README.md

 **[Smod2](https://github.com/Grover-c13/Smod2) must be installed for this to work.**

-Place the "BetterDisarming.dll" file in your sm_plugins folder.
+Place the "CustomAnnouncements.dll" file in your sm_plugins folder.

 # Features